Keep Joint Use Agreements Compliant with Minimal Effort

 Handshake agreements need to be formalized

-Have you attended a joint use conference in the last few years?
+Have you participated in a joint use conference in the last few years?
 Notice how many specialist attorneys are actively involved?
 There’s a reason.
 You don’t want to be on the wrong end of a lawsuit, particularly if your data is incomplete.

 The solution to this changing world is simple: digitize everything.
 You may already be doing this to some extent.
 However, whether your solution is a scanned copy of the paper agreement or a joint use management system, it’s important to make everything easily accessible for you and everyone else in your department.

-Do you have a means of storing your third-party company records and their contacts?
-What about agreements with their billing-related information?
-Are you able to track insurance and bond data for all your agreements?
-Recording the insurance coverage of a company you’ve approved to attach before they climb your pole solves many liability concerns should a case ever arise.
+How do you store your third-party company records and their contacts?
+What about agreements and billing-related information?
+Are you able to track insurance and bond data for every agreement?
+Recording the insurance coverage of a company you’ve approved to attach, before they climb your pole, solves many liability concerns should a safety issue ever arise.